r001/airsign/README.md

 make install
 cd ..

-# the following will install a qr code generator
+# the following will install a QR code generator
 pip install qrcode
 ```